 The Company of Wolves.
 Art by KatSaw.

-OR: “Be a good little girl or the wolf will get you…”
+The Brothers Grimm ending: “Be a good little girl or the wolf will get you.”

-A somewhat more disturbing facet of this interpretation can be reached when one equates this undesirable physical consumption with that of a different sort – rape.
-In ‘ideal’ circumstances, women have been associated with purity, or at least propriety.
-In leaving the heroines passively powerless the tales allow them to become not only physically compromised but blamed for it afterwards.
-In the Grimms’ version, Ms. Red and her grandmother are cut from the wolf’s belly and saved (to the Grimms, violence was not an issue as long as it had a moralising value).
+In the old folk tales, ‘well-behaved’ or idealised women have been associated with purity, or at least propriety.
+They are rendered passive and without agency by tales which force them to become not only physically compromised but blamed for it afterwards.
+In the Grimms’ version, Ms. Red and her grandmother are cut from the wolf’s belly and saved.
+Grim indeed, but to the Grimms, violence was not an issue as long as it had a moralising value.

-Angela Carter‘s wonderful take on the fable aside, in all its various incarnations Little Red Riding Hood is a layered, allusive tale that is still very relevant today.
-Adapted by advertising and pop culture, appropriated by artists and reimagined by multiple authors and screenwriters, the story continues to be relevant in our culture despite its humble beginnings, as well as being a staple for children at bedtime.
+Angela Carter‘s wonderful take on the fable aside, in all its various incarnations Little Red Riding Hood is a layered tale that is still very relevant today.
+Adapted by advertising and pop culture, appropriated by artists and re-imagined by multiple authors and screenwriters, the story continues to be relevant in our culture despite its humble beginnings, as well as being a staple for children at bedtime.

 Long live Little Red Riding Hood.
-Keep it strong, keep it feminist, keep a handy tool or two in your basket and keep your eye on that wolf.
+Make your own choices, dear one.
+Stay strong, keep a handy tool or two in your basket and keep your eye on that wolf.